Our guide to selling property at auction

 Prior to the auction, we will provide feedback on the levels of interest, number of viewings and legal pack downloads.
 We will agree the final reserve price that you would like to set for the property.
 This is the minimum price the property can be sold for on the day.

-Whether your property is being sold in an in-room or online auction, your property will be sold with an immediate exchange of contracts and a non-refundable deposit taken, usually 10% of the sale price.
+Whether your property is being sold in a remote bidding auction or online auction, your property will be sold with an immediate exchange of contracts and a non-refundable deposit taken, usually 10% of the sale price.
+Please click here for further details about our remote bidding auction.

-For an online auction, all bidders must pre-register, providing their debit card details and undergoing an AML check so they are pre-approved to bid, again giving you the security of sale.
+For an online auction, all bidders must pre-register, providing their debit card details and undergo an AML check so they are pre-approved to bid, again giving you the security of sale.

 Completion usually takes place within 28 days of the exchange of contracts.
 However, this can vary in length depending on your circumstances.
 We will liaise with your solicitor on the day of completion and release the keys or arrange access for the purchaser, if applicable.